dart-lang/site-www/src/content/tools/pub/cmd/pub-token.md

 1. To enable any environment variables that you add, restart any open consoles.

-1. To use an environment variable as a token, run the following command:
+1. To use an environment variable as a token, use the `dart pub token add` command:

    ```console
    $ dart pub token add <hosted-url> --env-var <TOKEN_VAR>